 National Security Adviser

-• Acting as Secretary to the National Security Council.
+• Attending the National Security Council.

-Cabinet Office and National security and intelligence
+Cabinet Office and National Security and Intelligence